jr-cologne/db-class/README.md

 These are the existing arguments:

 #### SQL Query (`$sql`)
-The sql query to delete the data from the database. (required)
+The SQL query to delete the data from the database. (required)

 For example: